He spent 20 years at SpaceX. Now, he’s making history with its biggest competitor

 But in 2021, Koenigsmann walked away from SpaceX.
 Walter Isaacson wrote in a recent biography of Elon Musk that the volatile SpaceX CEO disliked a report that Koenigsmann wrote about an ill-fated test flight of one of the company’s rocket prototypes in 2020.

 The test flight, called SN8, ran afoul of federal regulators because the company moved forward with the launch without obtaining weather clearance from the Federal Aviation Administration.
-And in his report about the incident, Koeningsmann wanted SpaceX to take accountability, he said.
+And in his report about the incident, Koenigsmann wanted SpaceX to take accountability, he told Issacson.

-“But my interpretation did not agree with Elon’s interpretation,” Koeningsmann told CNN.
+“But my interpretation did not agree with Elon’s interpretation,” Koenigsmann told CNN.
 “We were both stubborn.”

+SpaceX did not immediately respond to a request for comment about the matter.

-After the ordeal, Musk had asked Koeningsmann to retire, and Koeningsmann ultimately ended his nearly 20-year tenure at the company in 2021.
+After the ordeal, Musk had asked Koenigsmann to retire, and Koeningsmann ultimately ended his nearly 20-year tenure at the company in 2021.

-“I still love SpaceX,” Koeningsmann said.
+“I still love SpaceX,” Koenigsmann said.
 “I still think (Musk) helped me a lot in my career, and did a lot of things for me.”

 Achieving the impossible